Top 10 Things Disney Should Buy Next

 We could have another "Who Framed Roger Rabbit?" movie with all of these cartoon characters!

-14 Sesame Street Sesame Street is a long-running American children's television series, produced by Sesame Workshop and created by Joan Ganz Cooney and Lloyd Morrisett.
+Sesame Street is a long-running American children's television series.
+It is produced by Sesame Workshop and was created by Joan Ganz Cooney and Lloyd Morrisett.
+The show premiered on November 10, 1969, and has become one of the most influential educational programs in television history.

 If Disney did buy Sesame Workshop, then the Muppets would be complete!